Individualized Dynamic Mediation Analysis Using Latent Factor Models: Methodology

-For simplicity, we omit the observed confounders ${\boldsymbol{Z}}$, as the extension of the following framework to include ${\boldsymbol{Z}}$ is straightforward.
-Taking individual heterogeneity into consideration, we propose our IDMA based on heterogeneous structural equations:
+Without loss of generalizability, we omit the observed confounders ${\boldsymbol{Z}}$, as the extension of the following framework to include ${\boldsymbol{Z}}$ is straightforward.
+Taking individual heterogeneity into consideration, we propose the heterogeneous linear structural equations: